scholarslab/gitpractice/Praxis2019.md

 * Connor: I'm a big fan of the Inspector Lewis (Also Morse, also Endeavour) series on PBS.
 Used to watch them with my Dad!
 * Lauren: PUSHING DAISIES!!
 * Janet: Schitt's Creek
+* Natasha: It's a total tie between The Americans and Transparent.